Code Of Conduct

 All attendees, speakers, sponsors and volunteers at JSConf India are required to agree with the following code of conduct.
-Organisers will enforce this code throughout the event.
-We are expecting cooperation from all participants to help ensuring a safe environment for everybody.
+Organizers will enforce this code throughout the event.
+We are expecting cooperation from all participants to help to ensure a safe environment for everybody.

 If you see a Code of Conduct violation, follow these steps: